MMCUAVCompany/SmartPayloadProtocol/protocol/protocol.md

 ## Transport Layer
 Data transmission between payloads and MMC drone platform is based on data frames as the units.
 The maximum length of a data frames is 255+4 bytes.
-Since a CAN message has only 8 bytes at most, a frame of data contains several CAN message.
+Since a CAN message has only 8 bytes at most, a frame of data contains several CAN message.The Data structure of MMC drone platform and GCS/MCS  is little endian.

 **Frame Format**